 Your situation is unique and we continue to tailor our services and caregiver matching to your specific needs -- including COVID-19 testing and personal protection equipment (PPE) certifications.

-In this series, we look at a real and persistent threat facing seniors: financial fraud and scams.
+In this series, we look at a real and persistent threat facing seniors: financial fraud, scams, and signs of elder abuse.
 In the first post, we shared some of the most common scams to be aware of.
 This second post provides tips to help protect you and your loved one from fraud.
 This includes several resources to consult in the event you fall victim to a scam.
 In the upcoming third post, we’ll look specifically at how technology is leveraged to perpetrate fraud among the elderly abuse.

 At 1+1 Cares, we know that the aging journey is challenging, beautiful, and complex.
 As the adult children and family of aging loved ones, we all try our best to ensure that our seniors are comfortable, cared for, and engaged.
 But there’s one real and persistent threat that is often neglected until it’s too late: elder abuse.

 Elder abuse can take many forms, including physical abuse, neglect, abandonment, and emotional abuse.
 Today, we also, unfortunately, see far too many cases of elder financial abuse.
 This is the illegal taking, misuse, or concealment of funds, property, or other assets of a senior, for the benefit of someone else.
 According to AARP and the National Adult Protective Services Association, most cases of elder financial abuse go unreported—only 1 in 44 cases are ever reported.

 In this post, we share some of the measures you can take to protect your loved one.
 We also share several resources to consult in the event your family member is the victim of a financial scam.

 What complicates the situation is that often elder financial abuse is perpetrated by someone familiar to the victim.
 A whopping 90 percent of scams are committed by someone the victim knows well.
 Scammers can be (or pose as):